EconomyLens.com

 US President Donald Trump for months has lashed out at the Fed for holding interest rates steady. ©AFP

-Washington (AFP) – Donald Trump is due to visit the US Federal Reserve Thursday as the president escalates his pressure on its chairman Jerome Powell over the central bank’s management of the economy.
-Trump — who wants to oust Powell for refusing to lower interest rates but likely lacks the legal authority — has threatened instead to fire the Fed chief over cost overruns for a renovation of its Washington headquarters.
-The White House did not specify whether Trump would meet Powell, who has vowed to remain in place until the end of his term next May, but the president would likely welcome any encounter.
+Washington (AFP) – Donald Trump arrived for a tour of the US Federal Reserve Thursday as the president escalates pressure on its chairman Jerome Powell over the central bank’s management of the economy.
+Trump — who wants to oust Powell for refusing to lower interest rates but likely lacks the legal authority — has threatened to fire the Fed chief over cost overruns for a renovation of its Washington headquarters.

 Related